vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone1.md

 # Milestone 1 - Create a Supplier-Only Uni
-Your first milestone in this workshop is to create a new [Universal Application](https://www.vendia.net/docs/share/dev-and-use-unis).
+Your first milestone in this workshop is to create a new [Uni](https://www.vendia.net/docs/share/dev-and-use-unis).

 ## Explore the /uni_configuration directory
 The `uni_configuration` directory contains several files that will help you quickly create a new Uni.
 Review the contents of each of these files to get a better understanding of their contents.